 The Wang camp filed an additional temporary restraining order on Wednesday night, which argued that Wang should retain his position as speaker.

-Hsu Ying-chieh (許英傑), another lawyer for Wang, said his client claimed that the KMT’s decision had violated the principle of proportionality since the party did not revoke the party membership of former Executive Yuan secretary-general Lin Yi-shih (林益世) and former Taipei City councilor Lai Su-ju (賴素如), both of whom have been indicted for corruption.
+Hsu Ying-chieh (許英傑), another lawyer for Wang, said his client claimed that the KMT’s decision had violated the principle of proportionality since the party did not revoke the party membership of former Executive Yuan secretary-general Lin Yi-shih (林益世) and KMT Taipei City councilor Lai Su-ju (賴素如), both of whom have been indicted for corruption.

 Neither did the KMT grant Wang the 20-day appeal period stipulated in the party’s charter, Hsu said.